esraguzel/dsc-mod-1-project-v2-1-onl01-dtsc-ft-012120/README.md

 ### Exploration (EDA)

+The two datasets used at the first question are merged to explore the second question.
 The first heatmap below analyze the correlation between production budget, domestic gross, worldwide gross, domestic ROI, worldwide ROI, vote average and popularity.

 During exploration some movies with 0 domestic and worldwide gross are noticed and treated as outliers.
 The second heatmap excludes those data aiming to observe a change in correlation values.